kserve/kserve/docs/samples/performance-testing/README.md

 # HTTP Performance test

-This tutorial demonstrates performance testing for KServe inference services usin HTTP.
+This tutorial demonstrates performance testing for KServe inference services using HTTP.
 We will use [Iter8](https://iter8.tools) for generating load and validing service-level objectives (SLOs) for the inference service.
 Performance testing of KServe inference services using gRPC is described [here](grpc.md).

 [Iter8](https://iter8.tools) is an open-source Kubernetes release optimizer that makes it easy to ensure that your ML models perform well and maximize business value.

 ![Iter8 HTTP performanc test](http.png)

-***

 ## Deploy an InferenceService